| | | |

 Our hens also stopped laying eggs so I separated the 3 drakes and just knew that eventually, they would have to be dinner.

-Well, I got away with putting it off for months until finally, I realized I’m doing them a disservice by separating them.
+Well, I got away with putting it off for months until finally, I realized I was doing them a disservice by separating them.

 Duck jail ain’t no fun, friends, and I needed to learn how to process a duck at home, alone.